gvwilson/thirdbit/src/fiction/in-heck/index.md

 "Point it at the bad guy and pull the trigger."

 Special Blazes shrugged out of his uniform jacket.
-The tech on his arms lit up
+The tech on his arms lit up.
-as Thoughtful shouldered her rifle.
+"Go,"
+he ordered.

 Crouching behind a stand of larch trees a few moments later, Gumption could smell the dry earth under his feet,